Much tastier than any tomato purchased in a store, tomatoes sown from seed are also more flavorful than those purchased in nursery pots.

 Start your sowing indoors in February or March, preferably in a greenhouse or on a windowsill, but avoid direct sun.

-- Prepare a bed of gravel or clay pebbles to ensure proper drainage (1 inch (2 to 3 cm)).
+- Prepare a bed of gravel or clay pebbles to ensure proper drainage, 1 inch thick (2 to 3 cm).

 Although this step isn’t mandatory, it is strongly recommended to avoid root rot.